 If you have been victim of a crime, you can get more information about restorative justice in Kent by visiting our local website.
 The website includes case studies detailing the experiences of both victims and offenders of going through the restorative justice process.

 You can also get information by calling freephone 0800 783 1583 or by downloading a leaflet.

 Make a Referral

 If you represent a partner agency and you know of a victim who may benefit from being referred into Kent's Restorative Justice programme then please download and complete a referral form.

-Then, send it to Resorative Solutions via email.
+Then, send it to Restorative Solutions via email.